MileHacker Logo

 Airport Departure Tips

-For international flights from Guangzhou Baiyun International Airport, plan to arrive at least 3 hours before your scheduled departure.
-This allows ample time for check-in, baggage drop-off, security screening, and immigration procedures.
+For flights abroad from Guangzhou Baiyun International Airport, schedule your arrival for least 3 hours before your scheduled departure.
+This allows ample time for check-in, bag check-off, security screening, and immigration procedures.
 For domestic flights, arrive at least 2 hours before departure.
 The airport offers comprehensive facilities for departing travelers, including duty-free shops, various dining options, and lounges.

 Departure Reminders